 2. Google Cardboard (iOS and Android)

-The Google Cardboard is both a product and standard that turns your mobile device into a virtual reality headset.
-This means you can either purchase the cardbooard version from Google, or you can shop online and purchase a more robust plastic/foam padded version from amazon.
+The Google Cardboard is a product and standard that turns your mobile device into a virtual reality headset.
+This means you can either purchase the cardboard version from Google or shop online and purchase a more robust plastic/foam padded version from amazon.

 Download the Android App here: https://play.google.com/store/apps/details?id=com.ezrobot.virtualrealityrobot

 Allow Firewall Access